bajicdusan/warden-env-magento2/README.md

     - Figure out what arguments are missing or if there are too many arguments and inform the user,
     - Automatic parsing of the arguments (.tar.gz, Magento version regex and allowed meta packages),

-- Added more descriptive error messages.
+- Added more descriptive error messages:
-    - Added ascii art for error messages to be easily detected,
+    - Added ASCII art for error messages to be easily detected,
-    - Added descritive text that will describe the issue or display help message,
+    - Added descriptive text that will describe the issue or display a help message,
     - Added help messages when it detects unknown argument,

 - Added support for multi environments - defined under env folder.
 If specified Magento version with (warden bootstrap -cv 2.4.5-p1), it will copy over existing .env file to the env/backup/.env and it will override .env file for env/2.4.5/.env,

-- Added default setting when command is parsed without arguments to start up warden environment and services,
+- Added default setting when the command is parsed without arguments to start up warden environment and services,

-- Added support to only have domain without subdomain.
-It will automatically resolve if there is subdomain - appends it before domain so it can work both with and without subdomain,
+- Added support to only have a domain without the subdomain.
+It will automatically resolve if there is subdomain - appends it before domain so it can work both with and without the subdomain,

-- Added configuration for admin path and default admin username.,
+- Added configuration for admin path and default admin username,

-- Added support to open URL in the browser (default to off).
-Supports following configurations: 2 = xdg-open, 1 = sensible-browser, 0 = off,
+- Added support to open the URL in the browser (default to off).
+Supports the following configurations: 2 = xdg-open, 1 = sensible-browser, 0 = off,

 - Added support to have no default webroot folder (automatic creation of the webroot/app/etc/env.php.init.php along with folders),

-- Added support to have patches, currently needed to ensure installation will go trough in one go (backfill/patches/778.patch),
+- Added support to have patches, currently needed to ensure the installation will go trough in one go (backfill/patches/778.patch),

-- Added support to use defined admin password, if none is provided generates random one,
+- Added support to use pre-defined admin password, if none is provided generates random one,

-- Added support to configure Two Factor Authentication, if disabled it will disable module as well,
+- Added support to configure Two Factor Authentication, if disabled, it will disable module as well,

 - Added support to to install sample data (-w argument or --with-sample-data),